nabiloo19/FoodChecking/README.md

 What the program does is that it allows a CUSTOMER and a CHEF to communicate easily.

 You will find the code in the src folder, in which it has two sub-folders.

+You will find them in a .txt format

 To run the code, open a new project and create 2 packages.